Add GPS Location (Geotag) to Photo Online

 Your image has been updated with the new GPS metadata.

-When you might want to add GPS data to a photo
+When to add GPS data

 What this tool does not do